 The DR isn’t my favorite island but it’s a reliable source for affordable, relaxing all-inclusive resorts with good beaches.

 Try the Grand Palladium Bávaro Resort & Spa (right), which has a nursery for kids aged 1 to 3 as well as a kids club for the 4-to-12 set.
 It also offers family rooms with extra amenities including a communal parents’ room with a microwave, sterilizer and extra snacks.

 This island is known for all-inclusives that are more expensive and a little more upscale but also more intimate than you find in more popular destinations.

 This might work for you: The all-inclusive St. James’s Club has a Mini Club where kids older than two and a half can play in a mini park, do crafts and watch movies.
 Kids aged four and a half to 7 have their own crafts, activities and sports.

-The Fairmont Rosewood Mayakoba in Mexico will accept potty trained kids aged 3 and up in their Rosebuds kids’ program.
-Daily activities that might include castle building, piñata making, easel painting, Mayan jewelry making, art in the sand, nature walks and, rock painting.
+The Fairmont Rosewood Mayakoba in Playa del Carmen, outside of Cancun will accept potty trained kids aged 3 and up in their Rosebuds kids’ program.
+Daily activities might include castle building, piñata making, easel painting, Mayan jewelry making, art in the sand, nature walks and, rock painting.
 The resort isn’t all-inclusive but the kids’ activities are complimentary.

 Cruise ships often let kids two and up into their kids camps.
 But if they are still in diapers you might be called back to the Clubhouse when your child needs changing.
 Also, cruise ships usually have rules forbidding those still in diapers from using the pool.
 Think carefully about how many hours your still-diapered toddler will want to stay in the kids club and what you’ll do together if she can’t use the pool to make sure the trade-off is worth it.
 Once kids are out of diapers though, cruises are a great option for balancing couple and family time.